eryph-org/vagrant-haipa_old/README.md

 -------
 Install the provider plugin using the Vagrant command-line interface:

-`vagrant plugin install vagrant-hyvhyplus`
+`vagrant plugin install vagrant-haipa`

 Configure
 ---------
 Once the provider has been installed, you will need to configure your project to use it.
-See the following example for a basic multi-machine `Vagrantfile` implementation that manages two DigitalOcean Droplets:
+See the following example for a basic multi-machine `Vagrantfile` implementation that manages two Haipa Droplets:

 ```ruby
 Vagrant.configure('2') do |config|